Skip to content

 tRPC is primarily designed as RPC communication with proprietary abstraction over RESTful API, while Elysia is focused on RESTful API.

-Main feature of tRPC is end-to-end type safety contract between frontend and backend which Elysia also offers via Eden.
+The main feature of tRPC is end-to-end type safety contract between frontend and backend which Elysia also offers via Eden.

 Making Elysia a better fit for building a universal API with RESTful standard that developers already know instead of learning a new proprietary abstraction while having the end-to-end type safety that tRPC offers.